Outer Ring Road, Erode: West side: Thindal Chinnamedu - Chithode

-Recently in 2022, the state government started preparing a detailed project report at an estimate of Rs.60 lakhs for the extension of Outer Ring Road from Perundurai road to connect Nasiyanur road and Sathy road for an approximate length of 10 km.
+Recently in 2022, the state government again started preparing a detailed project report at an estimate of Rs.60 lakhs for the extension of Outer Ring Road from Perundurai road to connect with Nasiyanur road and Sathy road at an approximate length of 10 km.

+In the Erode LPA Master Plan for 2041 published durg 2024, it is proposed to extend the ORR from Thindal Chinnamedu to Komarapalayam road (for a length of 15 km) via Semmampalayam, Kongampalayam and RN Pudur.

 East side: Kokkarayanpet - Kadachanallur - Veppadai

 The Eastern section of Outer Ring Road planned from Kokkarayanpet Parisalthurai to Veppadai via Kadachanallur (11 km) is expected to be implemented as a part of the 4-laning project of Vellakoil-Erode-Sankagiri NH 381A under Bharatmala Pariyojana Scheme.

 Satellite Ring Road

 The Comprehensive Mobility Plan prepared for Erode Local Planning Area has proposed the development of a new Satellite Ring Road connecting Pasur-Modakkurichi-Vellode-Perundurai-Kanjikoil-Periyapuliyur-Bhavani Urachikottai running for a length of around 60 km.

+In the Erode LPA Master Plan for 2041, two concentric Ring roads for Erode has been proposed as below: